philou/philou.github.com/source/_posts/2017-09-12-how-we-used-the-improvement-kata-to-gain-25-percent-of-productivity-part-2.markdown

 > 💡If you feel lost when doing something for the first time.
 Push through !

-In next week's post, I'll continue to detail the 'understand' phase.
+In [next week's post](http://0.0.0.0:4000/how-we-used-the-improvement-kata-to-gain-25-percent-of-productivity-part-3/), I'll continue to detail the 'understand' phase.
 [The series](/blog/categories/first-improvement-kata-series/) also gained an extra post, and will now be 5 posts long.

-See you next week.
+More to read next week.